Lit Fest Sweet 16: Literary Luminaries, Chefs’ Specials, Music and More

 Notable authors, including Pulitzer Prize and James Beard Award winners, television producers, artists, and one of the Little Rock Nine are among the diverse roster of presenters who will be providing sessions at the Central Arkansas Library System’s (CALS) sixteenth annual Arkansas Literary Festival, April 25-28, 2019.
 Events will be held at CALS Library Square and many other Little Rock venues.
 Most events are free and open to the public.
 The full list of authors is available at www.ArkansasLiteraryFestival.org.

 Festival attendees can learn about cooking and life lessons with Rick Bragg, The Best Cook in the World; Dorie Greenspan, Everyday Dorie; and Jeff Henderson, If You Can See It You Can Be It.
 Revisit a pivotal moment in Arkansas and national history with Elizabeth Eckford, The Worst First Day.
 Explore mental health with Esmé Wang, The Collected Schizophrenias.
 Delve into community and politics with In the Midst of the City: The Gospel and God’s Politics by Barkley Thompson, dean of historic Christ Church Cathedral in Houston.
 Travel to the future while analyzing race and identity in the present with Maurice Carlos Ruffin’s We Cast a Shadow.
-And get in the spy game with Double Exposure by Alfred Gough and Miles Millar.
-The pair created the CW network series Smallville and are currently the show runners of the AMC show Into the Badlands.
+And get in the spy game with Double Exposure by Alfred Gough and Miles Millar, the pair who created the CW network series Smallville and are currently the show runners of the AMC show Into the Badlands.

 Special events include, but are not limited to: